Ashwagandha: Gebruik, voordelen, bijwerkingen

 Ashwagandha: Uses, Benefits, Side Effects

-The herb Ashwagandha is also known as Withania somnifera.
-It has a long history of use in traditional Ayurvedic medicine , originating in India.
-People have been using it for centuries to cope with stress and promote overall well-being.
+The herb Ashwagandha is also known as Withania Somnifera.
+It has a long history of use in traditional Ayurvedic medicine , originating from India.
+People have used it for centuries to manage stress and promote overall well-being.
 Ashwagandha belongs to a class of herbs called adaptogens.
-According to Cleveland Clinique article Adaptogens are active ingredients in certain plants and mushrooms that may impact how your body deals with stress, anxiety and fatigue.

 What is Ashwagandha?